AxOS-project/AxOS-Awesome/README.md

 - [ ] Better performances
 - [ ] Better wifi apparence (i currently use nmtui)
 - [ ] Create the image
+- [ ] Add AxOS Awesome on the offical AxOS website

 Yeah i know the list is huge...